Biographies of Prominent

 - Kim Maibaum Lifetime Achievement Award at the UTRID banquet on August 8, 2014.
 Presented the award to Beth Ann Stewart Campbell for her outstanding contributions to the Utah Interpreting and Utah Deaf community.
 She was the "first" interpreter in many of our community's settings, paving the path for those who came after her.
 Because of the efforts of people like Beth Ann, we are all where we are today.

-After retiring, she and Jay escorted Deaf and hearing visitors on cruises and bus tours.
-This was a fantastic experience for them.
-They also served as full-time missionaries for the Church of Jesus Christ of Latter-day Saints in the Family and Church History Mission for a year beginning January 3, 2003.
-They then worked as missionaries at the Utah State Prison from March 2004 to July 22, 2009.
-They kept themselves busy with reading, church work, and Utah Daughters of the Pioneers.
-Jay directed the "Swanee Singers" and did some traveling (Beth Ann Campbell, personal communication, September 18, 2012).
+After retiring, Beth Ann and Jay enjoyed escorting Deaf and hearing visitors on cruises and bus tours.
+They also served as full-time missionaries for The Church of Jesus Christ of Latter-day Saints in the Family and Church History Mission for one year, beginning January 3, 2003.
+Then, they worked as missionaries at the Utah State Prison from March 2004 to July 22, 2009.
+To keep themselves busy, they spent their time reading, doing church work, and participating in the Utah Daughters of the Pioneers.
+Jay directed the "Swanee Singers" and traveled for this purpose (Beth Ann Campbell, personal communication, September 18, 2012).

-To conclude, it is a privilege for the Utah Deaf community and the interpreting community in Utah to have Beth Ann as the state's and the country's first nationally certified interpreter.
-In addition, Beth Ann is highly recognized for going above and beyond to give great service to the Utah Deaf community, where she served as an interpreter and director.
-She had an impact on the structures and services associated with the Utah Deaf community.
-Most importantly, her commitment and contributions have significantly impacted those, as previously indicated, continued success.
+It is an honor for both the Utah Deaf community and the Utah interpreting community to have Beth Ann as the first nationally certified interpreter in the state and country.
+Beth Ann is highly regarded for her exceptional service to the Utah Deaf community, where she worked as an interpreter and director.
+Her efforts have had a significant impact on the structures and services associated with the Utah Deaf community, and her dedication has greatly contributed to their continued success.

 Notes